 However, Osunsanmi’s staging of the dramatisations is a little too calculated.
 When it comes to what is happening, he relies on the video footage, which is blurred out with static and overexposed light sources.
 Osunsanmi has chosen not to dramatise these scenes, which in effect pulls a curtain down and deliberately obscures what is happening from us.
 However, this is a film where, at least if you have brought the publicity claims, you come to see it wanting to know what happened.
 The result ends up being a film that talks about a number of frightening things happening but lets its most dramatically interesting moments happen behind a conjuror’s curtain, tossing no more than a few flashes of light and shadow in our direction.

 With the actual abduction scenes frustratingly vague, that only leaves on Olatunde Osunsanmi’s screenplay to fill in the rest, but this offers little.
-When the film introduces the Sumerian language, it is not long before Osunsanmi starts to grasp at Erich von Daniken and Ancient Astronauts, claiming that various Sumerian religious artefacts depict aliens in spacesuits and spaceships.
+When the film introduces the Sumerian language, it is not long before Osunsanmi starts to grasp at Erich von Daniken and Ancient Astronauts, claiming that various Sumerian religious artifacts depict aliens in spacesuits and spaceships.
 Erich von Daniken (a multiply convicted fraudster) found fame in the 1970s in a series of books beginning with Chariots of the Gods (1968) with his thesis that aliens had come to Earth in the past where they had helped build many major ancient monuments and that some ancient carvings depicted these aliens.
-See the documentary Chariots of the Gods (1970) for more detail about these theories.
+See the documentary Chariots of the Gods (1970) and the theme page Films About Ancient Astronauts for more detail about these theories.
 These ideas were widely ridiculed by serious archaeologists and historians.
 Unfortunately, Osunsanmi shoots his claims to authenticity in the foot by jumping aboard such a long outdated bandwagon of pseudo-science.

 There is a downright weird section towards the end, which is never given proper explanation, where the agency possessing Dr Tyler makes the claim that it is God.
 She later states: “What I felt was hopelessness.
 It was not God but it can pretend to be.”
 If anything, this sequence seems to take The Fourth Kind into horror movie territory.
 However, the explanations that Olatunde Osunsanmi waves in our direction are too vague to ever provide an adequate handle on anything.